Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Mature Size: 6-10' (1.8-3m) high.

-Flowers: Tiny, tubular, white, crowded on terminal spikes, strongly vanilla scented.
+Flowers: Tiny, tubular, white, clustered on terminal spikes, strongly vanilla scented.

 Bloom: Most of the year, especially after rain.